dotnet/source-build/Documentation/auto-dependency-flow/README.md

 The process repeats for the next leaf, Core-Setup: the orchestrator creates the build output props and passes it into a Core-Setup repo build.
 The Core-Setup build finishes, outputting to the blob feed, and the Core-Setup leaf is removed.

 There are no more nodes: the repo builds are complete!
 The blob feed contains all the product outputs.
-The orchestrator performs finalization steps (signing, testing, publishing) and then the product build is complete.
+The orchestrator performs finalization steps (testing, publishing) and then the product build is complete.

 ### Incremental steps toward the vision
 The narrative represents the ideal flow, and some parts won't be available in our first steps:

- * The repo dependency graph is unlikely to change often enough to warrant automating its construction in the initial effort.
-Instead, repo dependencies will be hard-coded in the source-build repository.
  * The CoreCLR and Standard builds may not be run in parallel.
  * The orchestrator might not have any finalization steps.
 Instead, they happen during the repo builds.